hlbao/classification_in_CSS/multiclass/README.md

-This is for multi-class classification with machine learning approaches based on a benchmark data set.
+This is for multi-class classification with machine learning approaches based on a benchmark data set on Kaggle.

 URL = "https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data"